SamuelWeese/Reading/Readme.md

 - All Quiet on the Western Front (r:Cowpoke)
 - Paranoia GM Handbook (r:me, 2x)
 - Moonwalking with Einstein (r:CurlyPlane)

+## June

+- Brides Head Revisited (r:EnglishOrMath)
+Excellent story, but deeply unsatisfying.
+Doesn't have a happy ending.

+- Unrestricted Warefare (r:Friedman)
+The Chinese have a brutal, brutal way of phrasing things, it took forever to read this.
+Reflects modern day Russian tactics too.

+## July
+- TODO

+## August
+- TODO

+## September
+- None read, life is hectic again.

 ## Before The List